 Saint Blaise’s Church is an elaborate and flamboyant example of the Venetian Baroque style of building.
 It is dedicated to the patron Saint of Dubrovnik St. Blaise who is credited with saving the citizens of Dubrovnik from the Venetian army in the 10th century.

-Lying just outside the Old Town this 13th-century fort is well worth a visit although you do have to climb up 175 steps to the upper levels.
+Lying just outside the Old Town this 13th-century, Lovrijenac fortress is well worth a visit although you do have to climb up 175 steps to the upper levels.
 However, once there you will be afforded some stupendous views of the City Walls.

-A statue of Sveti Vlaho, the patron saint of Dubrovnik, is set above the gate which is now approached by a stone bridge that crosses what was the moat of Dubrovnik.
+A statue of Sveti Vlaho (which translates as St. Blaise, the patron saint of Dubrovnik), is set above the gate which is now approached by a stone bridge that crosses what was the moat of Dubrovnik.